GordonOtieno/gordonotieno.github.io/README.md

 # Gordon's Portfolio

-Personal portfolio website to showcase my abilities
+Personal portfolio website to showcase my works and abilities

 ## Built With